jenslaufer/abnb-site/landing_page_market_analysis_research.md

 1. Features

-   - Overall Market Metrics
+   - Overall market Metrics for all listings in an area
-   - Listing Metrics
+   - Listing Metrics for your listing
-   - Seasonality Occupancy Average Daily Rate Heatmap
+   - Seasonality Occupancy Average Daily Rate Calendar Heatmap
    - Top 50 listings by occupancy and revenue
    - Interactive Map with listings in the region